 It can be refrigerated in an airtight container for at least a few days.
 But many people opt to freeze the leftover bean liquid for extended storage.
 I recommend creating 1 tablespoon (measured) frozen cubes.
 This way you can defrost as may cubes as you need at a time: 2 tablespoons per large egg white, 3 tablespoons per whole large egg.

-How to Whip Aquafaba (Step by Step Pictures)
+How to Make Aquafaba (Step by Step Pictures)

 Begin mixing on low speed.
 It will become foamy within the first minute.
 Contrary to belief, bean liquid was found to be extremely low in saponins.
 So what causes it to foam isn’t completely known.